KurtSanders/STBitBarApp-V2/README.md

 ## Issues / Limitations

 1. The BitBar App is capable of cycling through multiple status bar items.
-However, this ST BitBar Plugin is designed to only display **one temperature sensor** at the top with the rest of the sensors displayed in the dropdown.
+However, this ST BitBar Plugin is designed to only display a ** temperature sensor, contact sensor, lock status, or switch sensor** at the top with the rest of the sensors displayed in the dropdown.
-2. The ST BitBar app only allows a selection of one temp sensor and an optional custom title.
-You do not want to use the full sensor name since menubar real estate is top dollar.
-The title can be left blank and the termpeature will only show in the menubar.
+2. The ST BitBar app only allows a selection of one temp, lock, contact or switch sensor or a default 'ST BitBar' title.
+It is not recommended to use the full sensor name since menubar real estate is top dollar.
-3. There is no hotizontal alignment supported by BitBar so it’s all done by character spacing, which means using Apple system monospace fonts for data content.
+3. There is no hortizontal alignment supported by BitBar so it’s all done by character spacing, which means using Apple system monospace fonts for data content.
 Menlo is the default font, but feel free to change it in the ST BitBar App in the mobile client Display Options.
 4. Selection of a proportional spaced font, pitch and color can be used for all other text areas of the display, like the ST Categories and the ...more... sections.
 Be aware that some fonts, colors and sizes may cause the menu to become illegible.
-Blank field defaults in the options fields will return the display to nornal.
+Blank field defaults in the options fields will return the display to normal.
 5. Most areas of the menu will accomodate extended ascii character sets, but there might be areas that not.
 If so, please rename these devices with US ascii characters and send a PM to me on the SmartThings Community Forum.
 6. ![](https://raw.githubusercontent.com/KurtSanders/STBitBarApp-V2/master/Images/new-logo.png)Be mindful of the # of devices selected, event history days/number settings as the SmartThings Computing Cloud has implemented strict SmartApp [rate runtime limits](https://smartthings.developer.samsung.com/develop/guides/smartapps/rate-limits.html?highlight=rate) that will prevent the BitBar Output App SmartApp from execution.
 When a client application exceeds the rate limits for a given SmartThings API, the SmartThings API responds with the standard HTTP 429 (Too Many Requests) error code.